Gary Schaefer: Buxton kidnapping trial

 Before the trial even began, Schaefer was proposed as a suspect in the November 12, 1982 kidnapping and attempted rape of a 17-year-old girl in Chester.
 In that incident, Deana Buxton was picked up by a man who claimed to be from Bellows Falls, but when she entered a car, he pulled a shotgun on her and made sexual advances towards her.
 She managed to escape when the offender stopped to buy some beer at a convenience store in Hartford.
 He would eventually be arraigned on a separate kidnapping charge for this case on April 21, 1983.

 On the aforementioned date, the trial began in the district court of White River Junction.
-At the trial, a discrepancy in police statements was corrected, as it was revealed that tha alleged offender had stopped to relieve himself at the rest area, and not to buy beer.
+At the trial, a discrepancy in police statements was corrected, as it was revealed that the alleged offender had stopped to relieve himself at the rest area, and not to buy beer.
 Much of the information surrounding the trial was sealed, as Justice George F. Ellison issued a gag order on the case, citing his concern about the possibility of the defendant not getting a fair trial due to the extensive media coverage.

 Richards murder trial

 Even before the Buxton trial had concluded, Schaefer was charged with the Richards murder, since lab results examining blood and hair samples were finally released.
 The prosecutor, William S. Bos, noted that it would not prejudice the case, as both he and the police were confident that Schaefer was the perpetrator.
 In response to these charges, Schaefer pleaded not guilty.
 In the meantime, two newspapers, the Vermont-based Rutland Herald and the New Hampshire-based Valley News, filed charges against Justice Ellison, claiming that his gag order and subsequent media blackout on the trial was unconstitutional.

 In early October 1983, Richards' mother told the press that Schaefer had allegedly written a letter in which he confessed his responsibility for the murder of her daughter and Theresa Fenton, but was unable to provide it due to the gag order issued on the case.
-The following month, after undergoing a psychiatric examination conducted by doctors E. Haskell Schell, Jr. and Erwin Stunkel, Schaefer was declared sane to stand trial.
+The following month, after undergoing a psychiatric examination conducted by doctors E. Haskell Schell Jr. and Erwin Stunkel, Schaefer was declared sane to stand trial.
 On December 5, Schaefer suddenly changed his plea to no contest, saying through his attorney that he wanted to "clear himself in the eyes of God".
 As a result, he was given a 30-year-to-life sentence for the Richards killing, with an additional 15-to-20 years for the other charges relating to the Buxton case.
 After sentencing, his attorney, Donald H. Graham, suggested that Schaefer be enrolled in a sex offender treatment study at Johns Hopkins University in Baltimore, where he would undergo treatment with Depo-Provera.